RockefellerArchiveCenter/loan-policy/index.md

 - Additional fees for any necessary conservation or preparation by RAC staff will be billed to the borrowing institution at an hourly rate of $50.
 - The borrower will be responsible for the costs of all exhibition preparation, packing, shipping arrangements, and conservation work; all such tasks must be coordinated with the RAC.
 Estimated costs of such related work will be included in the initial loan approval, so the borrower has a sense of their obligations before the loan agreement is signed.
 - Additional vendor fees, such as per diems for couriers, will be borne by the borrowing institution.
-- In the event that a loan is canceled before its been fully executed, the borrower will be responsible for all services provided to date, as well as the full processing fee.
+- In the event that a loan is canceled before it has been fully executed, the borrower will be responsible for all services provided to date, as well as the full processing fee.

 ### Insurance
 - Insurance coverage, provided by the borrower, must be under an all-risk fine arts “wall to wall” policy from the point of pickup from the original location of the loan materials, during transit and exhibition, until the loan materials are returned to RAC storage and a final condition review has been completed.